 \section{Related Work}

-As the work we present utilises current methods at the forefront of GNNs and applies them to network anomaly detection in a self-supervised context, there is a very limited amount of prior work, that we know of, that is very closely related to our research.
+As our work utilises methods at the forefront of GNNs and applies them to network anomaly detection in a self-supervised context, there is a limited amount of prior work that we know of which is closely related to our research.
 Therefore, the prior research discussed below relates to our approach in a more broad sense.